astropy/astropy/docs/install.rst

     CASA <2>: import astropy

-Any astropy affiliated package can be installed the same way (e.g. the `spectral-cube <http://spectral-cube.readthedocs.io/en/latest/>`_ or other packages that may be useful for radio astronomy).
+Any Astropy affiliated package can be installed the same way (e.g. the `spectral-cube <http://spectral-cube.readthedocs.io/en/latest/>`_ or other packages that may be useful for radio astronomy).

 .. note:: The above instructions have not been tested on all systems.
    We know of a few examples that do work, but that is not a guarantee that this will work on all systems.
-If you install astropy and begin to encounter issues with CASA, please look at the `known CASA issues
+If you install Astropy and begin to encounter issues with CASA, please look at the `known CASA issues
    <https://github.com/astropy/astropy/issues?q=+label%3ACASA-Installation+>`_
-   and, if you don't encounter your issue there, post a new one.
+   and if you don't encounter your issue there, please post a new one.

 .. _builddocs: